 Movable Measurement Spot, Box or Line

 While Flir E8 provides 1 center spot and 1 area box measurement tools.
-Fotric 326 offers 5 spots, 5 area boxes, and 1 line measurement tools, and all the spots, boxes and line can be movable to the area you desired.
+Fotric 326 offers 10 spots, 8 area boxes, and 2 lines measurement tools, and all the spots, boxes and line can be movable to the area you desired.
 This can be very helpful when multiple areas are inspected simultaneously.

 Internal memory in Flir E8 can store at least 500 sets of images.
-Fotric 326 provide 16GB memory SD card which can store at least 1,000 sets of images.
-You can also change the memory SD card to larger storage for your Fotric 326.
+Fotric 326 provide 64GB memory SD card which can store at least 4,000 sets of images.
+You can also upgrade the memory SD card to larger storage for your Fotric 326 thermal camera.

 Purple color indicates the spec is different!